Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 - The big trees overlap with the other elements of the landscape.
 This helps show positioning, scale, and relationship.

-- The foreground has a texture and color contrast that create radiating lines, both in the path and the grass.
+- The foreground has a texture and color contrast that creates radiating lines, both in the path and the grass.

 - The clouds create movement and lines that carry the eye through the painting

 - The light source is consistent throughout, as far as the direction and color of the light.
 I included an arrow in the drawing to visually remind me of the light's direction.

 - The horizontal lines of the landscape have visual breaks to allow the viewer to move up past the water banks and the far tree line.